 So, I wrote this guide to teach you all you need to know about slip-on shoes for seniors and the elderly.
 I’ll show you some specific models that I recommend too.

-Top 7 Slip-On Shoes That Are Easy To Wear For Seniors
+Top 8 Slip-On Shoes that Are Easy to Wear for Seniors

-Here are some shoes that are very easy for seniors to slip on and off without having to deal with shoe laces or multiple hook and loop straps.
+Here are some shoes that are very easy for seniors to slip on and off without having to deal with shoelaces or multiple hooks and loop straps.

 Zeba’s fashionable sneakers are a great choice for seniors because of their patented no-tie system.
 Instead of dealing with fasteners, they slip right on even from a standing position.
 This reduces the chance of you losing your balance because you won’t need to bend over to tie your shoes!